 Cost of Living in Chile

-Chile also claims one of the continent's largest wealth disparities, and though it's unlikely expats will ever toe the poverty line, it does mean that it's possible to pinch pennies if need be.
+Chile also claims one of the continent's largest wealth disparities, and while it's unlikely expats will ever toe the poverty line, it does mean that it's possible to pinch pennies if need be.

 Cost of accommodation in Chile

-Chile boasts a range of accommodation options, and even top-quality housing tends to be affordable when compared to other global expat hotspots.
-Both the buying and renting prices in the country are among the cheapest in Latin America, and a construction boom yielding sleek skyscrapers and an array of housing developments means that standards aren't sacrificed even in the face of lower fees.
+Chile boasts a range of accommodation options and even top-quality housing tends to be affordable when compared to other global expat hotspots.
+Buying and renting prices in the country are among the cheapest in Latin America and a construction boom yielding sleek skyscrapers and an array of housing developments means that standards aren't sacrificed even in the face of lower costs.

-For those who favour economy, there's plenty of opportunity to negotiate for incredibly cheap shared housing, either with a Chilean family or in a furnished space with others.
+There's also plenty of opportunity to negotiate incredibly cheap shared housing, either with a Chilean family or in a furnished space with other expats.

 The cost of food in Chile registers as cheap on a global scale, but more expensive than in neighbouring South American countries like Peru and Argentina.
-Buying seasonal fruits and vegetables from the large central markets is a great way to save money and to sample some local flavour.
-Supermarket prices are slightly higher, and purchasing typically Western, imported food items can be costly.
+Buying seasonal fruits and vegetables from the large central markets is a great way to save money and to sample the local flavour.
+Supermarket prices are slightly higher and buying typically Western, imported food items can be costly.